Award Winning Care

 Abraham Lincoln Memorial Hospital has been recognized as a 2011 and 2014 Top Performer on Key Quality Measures®by The Joint Commission, the leading accreditor of health care organizations in the United States.
 ALMH was recognized as part of The Joint Commission’s 2015 annual report “America’s Hospitals: Improving Quality and Safety,” for attaining and sustaining excellence in accountability measure performance for pneumonia, surgical care, venous thromboembolism, and immunization.
 ALMH is one of only 1,043 hospitals out of more than 3,300 eligible hospitals in the United States to achieve the 2014 Top Performer distinction.

-In recognition for leading the health care industry in sustainability and environmental stewardship, Abraham Lincoln Memorial Hospital received the prominent Greenhealth Emerald Award from Practice Greenhealth, the nation’s leading organization dedicated to environmental sustainability in health care.
+In recognition for leading the health care industry in sustainability and environmental stewardship, Abraham Lincoln Memorial Hospital received the prominent Greenhealth Emerald Award from Practice Greenhealth in both 2018 and 2019, the nation’s leading organization dedicated to environmental sustainability in health care.
 The award is one of the Environmental Excellence Awards given each year to honor environmental achievements in the health care sector.

 The Greenhealth Emerald Award recognizes health care facilities that are setting the standard in eliminating mercury, reducing and recycling waste, sustainable sourcing, and other areas.
 Winning hospitals have demonstrated a strong commitment to sustainability and shown leadership in the local community and in the health care sector.
+Additionally, in 2019 was recognized with the Circles of Excellence Award – Food.
+This award only honors up to 10 of the highest performing hospitals nationwide.
 In 2017, Abraham Lincoln Memorial Hospital was recognized as an Environmental Partner by Practice Greenhealth.

 Quality indicators are provided to help you and your family understand how we perform in comparison to nationally recognized quality indicators.
 Quality indicators are compiled by Hospital Compare, a website created through the efforts of the Centers for Medicare & Medicaid Services (CMS), in collaboration with organizations representing consumers, hospitals, doctors, employers, accrediting organizations and other federal agencies.